rosin-project/rxros/README.md

 catkin_make
 ```

-A typical RxROS file should include the <rxros/rxros.h> header file
+A typical RxROS program should include the `rxros/rxros.h` header file
 as shown in the following code:

 ```cpp